exospheredata/veeam/README.md

 ### catalog recipe

-Installs and configures Veeam Backup and Recovery Catalog service using the default configuration
+Installs and configures Veeam Backup and Recovery Catalog service using the default configuration including pre-requisites

 ### server recipe

-Installs and configures Veeam Backup and Recovery Server service using the default configuration
+Installs and configures Veeam Backup and Recovery Server service using the default configuration including pre-requisites and SQLExpress

+### console recipe

+Installs and configures Veeam Backup and Recovery Console using the default configuration including pre-requisites

+### server_with_catalog recipe

+Installs and configures Veeam Backup and Recovery Server & Catalog using the default configuration including pre-requisites and SQLExpress

+### server_with_console recipe

+Installs and configures Veeam Backup and Recovery Server & Console using the default configuration including pre-requisites and SQLExpress

+### standalone_complete recipe

+Installs and configures Veeam Backup and Recovery Server, Console & the Catalog service using the default configuration including pre-requisites and SQLExpress

 ## Upload to Chef Server
 This cookbook should be included in each organization of your CHEF environment.
 When importing, leverage Berkshelf: